canonical/inference-snap-template/README.md

 # {snap-friendly-name} inference snap
 [![{snap-name}](https://snapcraft.io/{snap-name}/badge.svg)](https://snapcraft.io/{snap-name})

+> This README is a template.
+Values wrapped in `{...}` are replaced during the packing pipeline.

 Install [{snap-friendly-name}]({model-card}), optimized directly for your hardware.
 This package deploys a high-performance runtime for local inference across arm and x86 platforms.
 It runs efficiently on pure CPU or leverages hardware acceleration via {NVIDIA, Intel, or AMD GPUs}.

-Before starting. get the necessary [drivers](https://documentation.ubuntu.com/inference-snaps/how-to/setup/drivers/) for using an accelerator.
+Before starting, install the necessary [drivers](https://documentation.ubuntu.com/inference-snaps/how-to/setup/drivers/) for your accelerator.

 | Engine | Arch | Description |
 |--------------|--------------|-------------|